prisma-korea/graphql-schema-generator/README.md

 Generate `GraphQL schema(SDL)` from `Prisma schema` using Prisma generator.

 ## Contributing

 Any contributions are welcomed.
 If you are interested, check out our [out guildline](https://github.com/prisma-korea/graphql-schema-generator/blob/master/CONTRIBUTING.md).

 ## Getting Started

+**Important**
+Currently, using `@prisma-korea/graphql-schema-generator` as package is not working.
+We will fix this soon.
+Until then, you can copy & past your `schema.prisma` in `prisma` folder in this project, and run `npx prisma generate` to see how it works.

-1. Install this package using:
+1. Install this package in your project using:

 ```shell
 pnpm install @prisma-korea/graphql-schema-generator